All the best Calgary Christmas Light Displays

 Parking: Street parking

 The Lions Festival of Lights display, not just drive by display – you can also walk through it too.
 It’s perfect for taking the kids in a sled and many people toboggan down the hill on the west side.
-You can cross a bridge (behind the shed), and see some more of the lights closer to 14th St. We’ve gone to see the lights here for the past 3 years, the lights are lovely, it’s free, and it doesn’t take up a lot of time.
+You can cross a bridge (behind the shed), and see some more of the lights closer to 14th St. The lights are lovely, it’s free, and it doesn’t take up a lot of time.
 The one downside is that there is nothing in the way of amenities and the parking is really just neighborhood street parking.
-The last time we went we met up with a friend of mine who has a three year old boy.
-Although Gordie preferred to ride in the sled, my friend’s son walked the whole way.
-We took Gordie down the toboggan hill and he loved it.
-He went way faster than when I take the kids to the little hill up the street.

 If you go under this sign you’ll find yourself walking past the toboggan hill.
 If you look to the east (right) you’ll see a shallower slope.